emilyanncr/YoloLLM/README.md

 # yoloLLM — LLM Pentest Sandbox

-An intentionally vulnerable LLM chatbot built for hands-on LLM/agent security training — a "juice shop for LLMs."
-It ships two bots that share one fictional company so you can compare how attacks differ between a **non-agentic** chatbot and an **agentic** one, plus the internal services both can be abused to reach.
+An intentionally vulnerable LLM chatbot built for hands-on LLM/agent security training — a mini "juice shop for LLMs."
+It ships two bots that share one fictional insurance company so you can compare how attacks differ between a **non-agentic** chatbot and an **agentic** one, plus the internal services both can be abused to reach.